seqscope/cartloader/includes/includemd_vigenettes_sge_convert_tsv.md

 Convert the raw input to the unified SGE format.
-See more details in [Reference page](../docs/reference/sge_convert.md).
+See more details in its [Reference page](../docs/reference/sge_convert.md).

 ```bash
 cartloader sge_convert \